noah8368/Celestial_Object_Classifier/README.md

 ### Project Summary

-The Celestial Object Classifer (COC) is a complete galaxy object detection package.
-The software defines an API capable of
-- fetching/processing data from the [Hubble Legacy Archive (HLA)](https://hla.stsci.edu/hlaview.html)
-- running real-time galaxy object detection on a Raspberry Pi
+The Celestial Object Classifer (COC) is a complete galaxy object detection package which include both an API capable of fetching/processing data from the [Hubble Legacy Archive (HLA)](https://hla.stsci.edu/hlaview.html) and scripts to run real-time galaxy object detection on a Raspberry Pi.

 ### Prerequistes